-NOTICE IS HEREBY GIVEN THAT the 2021 annual general and special meeting (the "Meeting") of the shareholders of Vista Gold Corp. (the "Corporation") will be held on April 29, 2021 at 10:00 a.m., MDT, via live teleconference at the following numbers: Toll-free +1 (888) 378-4413 or International +1 (647) 792-1280 (Conference ID 5852561) for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the 2024 annual general and special meeting (the "Meeting") of the shareholders (the "Shareholders") of Vista Gold Corp. (the "Corporation") will be held at the offices of Borden Ladner Gervais LLP, Suite 1200, 200 Burrard Street, Vancouver, British Columbia on April 30, 2024 at 10:00 a.m., PDT, for the following purposes:

-- 1. to receive the Annual Report on Form 10-K and the consolidated financial statements of the Corporation, together with the auditor's report thereon, for the fiscal year ended December 31, 2020; - 2. to elect directors to hold office until the next annual general meeting; - 3. to appoint Plante & Moran, PLLC as auditor to hold office until the next annual general meeting; - 4. to conduct an advisory vote on executive compensation; - 5. to consider and, if thought appropriate, approve, an ordinary resolution approving all unallocated options under the Corporation's Stock Option Plan, as more particularly described in the accompanying management information and proxy circular (the "Information Circular"), the full text of which ordinary resolution is set out in Part I to Appendix "C" to the Information Circular as the "Unallocated Options Under the Stock Option Plan Resolution"; and - 6. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the Annual Report on Form 10-K and the consolidated financial statements of the Corporation, together with the auditor's report thereon, for the fiscal year ended December 31, 2023; - 2. to elect directors to hold office until the next annual general meeting; - 3. to appoint Davidson & Company LLP as auditor to hold office until the next annual general meeting; - 4. to conduct an advisory vote on executive compensation; - 5. to consider and, if thought appropriate, approve, an ordinary resolution approving all unallocated options under the Corporation's Stock Option Plan, as more particularly described in the accompanying management information and proxy circular (the "Information Circular"), the full text of which ordinary resolution is set out in Part I to Appendix "C" to the Information Circular as the "Unallocated Options Under the Stock Option Plan Resolution"; and - 6. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.

-Being made available along with this Notice of Meeting are (1) the Information Circular; (2) a form of proxy and notes thereto; and (3) the Corporation's Annual Report on Form 10-K.
+Being made available along with this Notice of Meeting are (1) the Information Circular; (2) a Form of Proxy and notes thereto; and (3) the Corporation's Annual Report on Form 10-K.

-The Board has fixed March 11, 2021, as the record date for the Meeting.
+The Board of Directors of the Corporation has fixed March 11, 2024, as the record date for the Meeting.